Nonlocal doubly nonlinear diffusion problems with nonlinear boundary conditions: Abstract

 \section{Abstract}

 We study the existence and uniqueness of mild and strong solutions of nonlocal nonlinear diffusion problems of $p$-Laplacian type with nonlinear boundary conditions posed in metric random walk spaces.
 These spaces include, among others, weighted discrete graphs and $\mathbb{R}^N$ with a random walk induced by a nonsingular kernel.
 We also study the case of nonlinear dynamical boundary conditions.
-The generality of the nonlinearities considered allow us to cover the nonlocal counterparts of a large scope of local diffusion problems: Stefan problems, Hele-Shaw problems, diffusion in porous media problems, obstacle problems, and more.
-Nonlinear semigroup theory is the basis for this study.
+The generality of the nonlinearities considered allow us to cover the nonlocal counterparts of a large scope of local diffusion problems like, for example, Stefan problems, Hele-Shaw problems, diffusion in porous media problems and obstacle problems.
+Nonlinear semigroup theory is the basis for this study. \keywords{Random walks, nonlocal operators, weighted graphs, $p-$Laplacian, Neumann boundary conditions, diffusion in porous media, Stefan problem, Hele-Shaw problem, obstacle problems, dynamical boundary conditions} \subclass{35K55 \and 47H06 \and 47J35}